-To the Board of Directors and Shareholders PennantPark Investment Corporation
+To the Board of Directors and Stockholders PennantPark Investment Corporation

-We have reviewed the accompanying statement of assets and liabilities of PennantPark Investment Corporation (the "Company"), including the schedule of investments, as of December 31, 2007, and the related statements of operations, changes in net assets and cash flows for the three month period then ended.
+We have reviewed the accompanying statement of assets and liabilities of PennantPark Investment Corporation (the "Company") including the schedules of investments as of March 31, 2008 and the related statements of operations for the three and six month periods ended March 31, 2008, and the period from January 11, 2007 (inception) through March 31, 2007 and the Statements of changes in net assets for the six months period ended March 31, 2008 and the period January 11, 2007 (inception) through September 30, 2007 and the Statements of cash flows for the six months ended March 31, 2008.
 These financial statements are the responsibility of the Company's management.